 Interstate 275 forms a western bypass of Detroit from north of Monroe to Romulus, Detroit Metropolitan Wayne County Airport (DET), Canton and Livonia.
-The freeway was originally planned to reconnect with Interstate 75, following a path just west of West Bloomfield and Waterford.
+The freeway was originally planned to reconnect with Interstate 75, following a course just west of West Bloomfield and Waterford.
 It was not completed as U.S. 23 already provided a long distance bypass between Toledo, Ohio and Flint.

 I-275 traverses mostly rural areas of northeastern Monroe County to the east of Carleton into semi-rural areas of western Wayne County.
 The freeway leads north to Eureka Road (Exit 15), which provides access to Detroit Metropolitan Wayne County Airport (DET) for travelers originating from Monroe and Toledo to the south.
-The route shifts westward from the airport perimeter to cross paths with Interstate 94 in Romulus.
+The route shifts westward from the airport perimeter to converge with Interstate 94 in Romulus.

-Construction for the entire 58-mile route of Interstate 275 was estimated to cost $95 million and planned to start in segments between January 1970 and July 1971.
+Construction for the entire 58 mile long proposed route was estimated to cost $95 million and planned to start in segments between January 1970 and July 1971.
 The Monroe County portion was scheduled for bidding between February and June 1971.1

 As originally envisioned, Interstate 275 was to lead north from I-75 at Newport to Detroit Metropolitan Airport and Romulus where it would turn west for about three miles then continue north to Plymouth and Northville to meet I-75 again midway between Detroit and Flint.
 14 interchanges were proposed on the 30 mile route between I-75 and Interstate 96 in Oakland County.1